carlostkd/Lumo-Api-V2/README.md

 - Just wait and try again

+Now you are Mater in Proton APIS

+Lumo API and VPN API are now married you get encrypted love and secure connections out of the box!

+Did you tried the vpm api?
+[Give a Try](https://github.com/carlostkd/proton-vpn-api)

 ## 🙏 Support the Project

 If you find Lumo API useful, consider buying me a coffee (or a whole espresso machine).